Dennis Cole

-Dennis Cole (July 19, 1940 – November 15, 2009) was an American actor in film and television.
-A familiar face on the screen during the 1960s and 1970s, Cole made guest appearances in numerous television series.
-After the 1991 murder of his son, Joe Cole, he became an activist who spoke against violence on television.
+Dennis Lee Cole (July 19, 1940 – November 15, 2009) was an American actor in film and television.
+Cole worked mostly on television, with numerous guest appearances in the 1960s and '70s.
+After the 1991 murder of his only son, Joe Cole, he became an activist who spoke against violence on television.

 Career

 Cole began performing in his native Detroit and moved to Los Angeles in the 1960s.
-His blond, athletic look of a quintessential California surfer earned him the attention of physique magazines.
+His bleached-blond, athletic look of a quintessential California surfer earned him the attention of physique magazines.
 He worked as a model and stuntman before making the transition to acting.
 His first big acting break came when he landed a starring role in the police drama Felony Squad, which ran from 1966 to 1969.
 He appeared for one season (1969–1970) as Davey Evans in Bracken's World.
 He co-starred with Rod Taylor in the TV series Bearcats!
 (1971) and played Lance Prentiss on the TV soap series The Young and the Restless (1981–82).